OC Hotline Helping Those Experiencing Election Anxiety

 “A couple days later, oh my goodness, we did not anticipate the amount of anguish,” she said.

-And, on the eve of Election Day, people across America are on edge.
+And, on this Election Day, people across America are on edge.
 In fact, one poll found that 55% of people surveyed expected Tuesday to be the most stressful day of their lives.

 “People are feeling really desperate right now,” Dr. Jessica Borelli, associate professor at UC Irvine and family therapist, said.
 “I’ve seen a tremendous amount of election anxiety.
 People are extremely anxious about the turmoil the world is about to face and about what this means for them.”